Components¶

 Red when overdue.

-Status – The component status (IN-USE, REMOVED, etc.).
+Status – The component status (IN-USE, SPARE, DISPOSED, etc.).

 Actions – Edit, reset service, or delete buttons (owners only).